getappmap/appmap-dotnet/README.md

 # AppMap-dotnet

 AppMap-dotnet records the execution of .NET code.
-Note currently only Linux is supported.
+Note currently only Linux and OS X are supported.

 ## Usage